Cultural journal · Oaxaca, Mexico ★ New entry — Telar de Reyna EN · ES

-Oaxacan Champurrado: Hot Chocolate with Spices
+Oaxacan Champurrado: Hot Chocolate & Spices

 Have you ever wondered what the name of that delicious drink made from chocolate and spices is — the one that forms part of Oaxaca’s cultural identity?
 Join us on a sensory journey through flavors, aromas, and stories.